dddrrreee/cs140e-23win/labs/14-vm-ops/MEMORY-ORDER-cheatsheet.md

     I'm not sure if this applies to modifications in exception handlers?)

-  - B2.7.2 (b2-21): page table modifications that occur before management operations require the sequence on page B2-22 before the modificatoin is guaranteed to be visible.
+  - B2.7.2 (b2-21): page table modifications that occur before management operations require the sequence on page B2-22 before the modification is guaranteed to be visible.

   + DMB: causes all *cache* (not branch prediction) maintance ops to be